xerg0n/premiumize_buttons/README.md

 - open one of the files
 - two buttons should have been added under the breadcrumps
 - the main page should now contain a 'reopen last' button

+## Changelog
+### 0.3
+* added function to save the current playback time
+* added auto seek to last time if exists

+### 0.2
+* moved away from jQuery functions
+* moved to newer javascript slectors, this removes support for older browsers
+* moved to new file storage structure